conscious-brain-lab/py-exp/staircase/README.md

 # Requirements

-Tested on Ubuntu 16.04 and Windows 7 with python 2.7.
+Tested on Ubuntu 16.04 and Windows 7 with Python 2.7.

 Modules version: